Mojo

 The Animated Series

 The series went through multiple production runs, each one a different approach.
-We did After Effects animation, frame-by-frame hand-drawn work, and eventually a full 3D character puppet for YouTube.
-Each style pushed Mojo's design in a different direction and taught us what the character could handle.
+Different teams worked on After Effects animation, frame-by-frame hand-drawn work, and eventually a full 3D character puppet for YouTube.
+Each style pushed Mojo's design in a different direction and taught the team what the character could handle.

 Mojo in the Wild